 I am sure nearly 60% of you will say yes!
 The above three people represent a new sub-culture in the world of social media marketing- Influencer Marketing.
-Influencers who have acquired a celebrity status due to the rise of social media platforms.
-According to a Report in Business Insider, Influencer Marketing is going to a $10 Billion Dollar business by 2022.
+Influencers have acquired a celebrity status due to the rise of social media platforms.
+According to a Report in Business Insider, Influencer Marketing is going to be a $10 Billion Dollar business by 2025.

-In 2018, Influencer Marketing became mainstream.
+In 2022, Influencer Marketing became mainstream.
 Social Media Marketing went mainstream sometime in 2013.
 Like social media marketing, it no longer remains a luxury, which only big brands can afford.
-The rise of micro-influencers means that even small brands can target a small niche audience and draw substantial levels of engagements.
+The rise of micro-influencers means that even small brands can target a small niche audience and draw substantial levels of engagement.